Call for an Appointment | 402-472-5000

 Five Things to Remember When Scheduling Appointments

 - Arrive 15 minutes early so you can get checked in and fill out any required paperwork before your scheduled appointment.
-If you arrive more than 10 minutes late, you may be asked to reschedule and offered the soonest available appointment with the same or other provider.
+If you arrive late for your appointment, you may be asked to reschedule and offered the soonest available appointment with the same or other provider.

 - Be clear and specific when calling for an appointment.